centralnicgroup-public/rtldev-middleware-documentation/docs/hexonet/faqs/whmcs-ispapi-registrar.md

 ### 38. I am not able to register .ONG domains via WHMCS.
 Why?

 .ONG domain registration is a special case.
 You need to register .NGO domain to get .ONG domain.
 Both TLDs are technically bundled.
-For more information please have a read here - https://wiki.hexonet.net/wiki/NGO
+For more information please have a read [here](//wiki.hexonet.net/wiki/NGO).

 .ONG domain can automatically be registered when a .NGO domain is registered.
 But .ONG domain cannot be (seen)/maintained in our system.
 Since .ONG and .NGO are bundled, managing .NGO domain also affects the .ONG domain maintenance automatically.